buschlab/MTB-cbioportal/README.md

 - Docker installed
 - Docker-Compose installed (Version 1.26.0 or higher)

+If you would like to use another container engine, feel free to do so.
+All images are OCI compliant and have their respective container registry explicitly named in the compose file.
+The whole stack was successfully tested using podman and podman-compose.
+Just replace the `docker-compose [...]` commands listed below with `podman-compose [...]`

 ## Installation

 We highly recommend to set up your own environment first.
 This can be done by starting from the example environment: `cp .env.example .env`